adrienlucbert/thuas-imp-2021-portfolio/README.md

 ### Explanation of Terminology, jargon and definitions

-In the table below, I try to explain the terms used in this document.
+In the table below, I try to explain the technical terms used in this document.

 | Term               | Explanation                                             |
 | ------------------ | ------------------------------------------------------- |